arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

-1.  **Open words**
+**7 Open words**

 Thanks you for giving me the opportunity to interview today.

-2.  **Come up with two or three reasons you want to work for the company**
+##  **8 Come up with two or three reasons you want to work for the company**

+Guidewire is a professional insurance software company, focuing on providing software services for P&C (property & casualty) insurance companies.
+Guidewire's products have a high market share in world, especailly in North America and Europe.

-    [Desrcibe company] products, so many talent engineers are working here, building increadiable things.
+[Desrcibe company] [products], so many talent engineers are working here, building increadiable things.

-    [Describe yourself] I’m a person who respect hard working and care a lot about customer experience, so that’s why huawei culture attract me a lot.
+[Describe yourself] I’m a person who respect hard working and care a lot about customer experience, so that’s why [company name]culture attract me a lot.

 Therefore, this a place where I can learn a lot, and use my skills and experience to make things happend with team.

-3.  **Why you choose this position?**
+**9 Why you choose this position?**

 The job I have applied is SDE, I am interested in this position because.

 Firstly, new technologies to create new things.

 Secondly, I can understand problems and figure the better solution.

 Thirdly, I’m happy to work in an enviroment with a lot of challenges so that I’ll never be boring.

+# **10 expected salary**

+60,000( sixty thousand)

+# **11 why you choose cs?**

+Because my roommate in undergrandate, he was a computer lover.
+I was affected by him, after that I start to some basic concept of computer, I thought it's too fancy, after learning computer sciecne after those years, I think computers are good fit for me, I am very interested in solving problems with programming and I always find good solution, in college and at work.

+So learing software developing will help me to develop critical thinking, programming skill. those skills can slove problems.

-4.  **Introduce yourself by third**
+**12 Introduce yourself by third**

-​

-# The Third-Party Introduction

 He will be a great fit for the software engineering position at our company.
 He did almost two years of a full-time job at Baidu and Gaotu as a Software developer.
 He has 3 years of software development experience, one year of them in data mining and machine learning fields. two years of them is backend developer.
 His current focus is on building a back-end web service.
 He experienced a full software development life cycle including requirement, system analysis, design, coding, testing, integration and maintenance.
 He is also familiar with common back-end frameworks and dev tools.
 He is curious about new possibilities and challenging things.
 He has received systematic training in software development in Canada, which show his great passion for software knowledge.
 He has a solid understanding of Java language and be good at data structure and algorithm.
 I believe he has the ability to be a great team member and write efficient code.

+# **13 ask interview**

+1. What is the main responsibility of the position? or What's prodcut this position will do?
+2. What training programs are available to your employees?
+3. What will you expect from me during the first day, first week, and first month of employment?